Staying Safe – Safeguarding at Penryn College

 Staying Safe Online

-At Penryn College we recognise that the internet and new technologies provides a vast opportunity for young people to enhance their learning in new and exciting ways.
+At Penryn College we recognise that the internet and new technologies provides opportunities for young people to enhance their learning in new and exciting ways.
 However, these opportunities should also be explored alongside a sound understanding of the risks that young people might face.

 CEOP – Work with child protection partners across the UK and overseas to identify the main threats to children and coordinates activity against these threats to bring offenders to account.